yanntm/Abat/README.md

 Trace "interval_1_10" rejected
 ```

+(The double popup is a small workaround because the nicer second popup is not Copy/Paste enabled)

 More diagnosis information can be found in the "console", use "Window->Show View->Other->Console" if it is not already displayed.